 1. Companion Trees

-Many people prefer planting trees around the Blueberries for better growth.
+Many people prefer planting trees around the Blackberries for better growth.

-These large trees store moisture in their canopies and can thus shed nutrients in the form of leafy mulch.
+These large trees store moisture in their canopies and can thus shed nutrients like leafy mulch, serving the undergrowing Blackberry plantations.

 2. Companion Shrubs